csdurfee/csdurfee.github.io/content/primes-self-similarity.md

 ![/img/logratios10M.png](/img/logratios10M.png)

 We get the same basic shapes again!
 The self-similarity is kinda cool.
-It may be possible to come up with some function for the distribution for this quantity.
+Is it possible to come up with some function for the distribution for this quantity?
+You tell me.

 ### The perils of interpolation
 These graphs are flawed.
 I'm generating these graphs using Kernel Density Estimation, a technique for visualizing the density of data.
 Histograms, another common way, can be misleading.
 The choice of bin size can radically alter what the histogram looks like.